cloudfoundry/routing-release/README.md

 1. Clone this repo and sync submodules; see [Get the code](#get-the-code).

-1. Upload cf-routing-release to BOSH, generate a manifest, and deploy
+1. Upload cf-routing-release to BOSH and generate a deployment manifest

     * Deploy the latest final release (master branch)